openplans/shareabouts/README.md

 Shareabouts is an online mapping tool to gather crowdsourced public input in a social and engaging process.
 Using Shareabouts, people can drop a pin on a map to provide ideas, suggestions, and comments for planning and design issues.
 And as a mobile-friendly application, Shareabouts makes it easy to add input on the go.

+Read more about Shareabouts and find links to recent sites [on the OpenPlans website](http://openplans.org/work/shareabouts/).

 Features
 -------------
 <dl>